stockphrase/no-silo/content/courses/writing-2/quarterly-review.md

 5. Did you give your best effort on each assignment?
 6. Expressed as a percentage, how much of the reading did you do?
 7. How much did you contribute to Hive?
 Was this your best effort at sharing/helping others?
-8. How often did you speak up in discussion sections?
-Could you have contributed more to the discussion?
+8. How often did you contribute on discussion days?
+Could you have contributed more to the conversation?

 ## IV.
 Final grade